bipin-pachhai/Chitchat/README.md

 ### Installation
 1. Clone this repository and run npm install
-2. Then run npm start
+2. Then run 'npm run dev'
-3. visit localhost:4000 on website and explore
+3. visit localhost:4000 on website and explore.appeared

+### Docker Guideline
+    If you have docker installed in your computer, you can also run this app in docker containers.
+You just need to run 'docker-compose up --build' in your terminal.

 ### Note:
-You should have mongoDB and nodeJS installed and started for this application to work correctly.
+You should have mongoDB, nodeJS and Docker(optional) installed and started for this application to work correctly.